Recipe: Bacon, Potato, and Egg Breakfast Casserole

 shredded cheddar cheese

-Heat the oven to 350°F. Lightly grease a 13x9" baking dish with baking spray or olive oil.
+Arrange a rack in the middle of the oven and heat to 350°F. Coat a 9x13-inch baking dish with baking spray or olive oil; set aside.

-Put the bacon slices in a large skillet and turn the heat on to medium.
-Cook the bacon, stirring occasionally, until it is crisp.
-Add the onion, yellow bell pepper, garlic, sun-dried tomatoes, and 1 teaspoon of salt, and cook over medium heat until all the vegetables are fragrant and soft — about 5 more minutes.
-Turn off the heat and let cool slightly.
+Place the bacon in a large skillet over medium heat and cook, stirring occasionally, until browned and crisp.
+Add the onion, bell pepper, garlic, sun-dried tomatoes, and 1 teaspoon of the salt.
+Cook until the vegetables are fragrant and soft — about 5 minutes more.
+Remove from the heat and set aside to cool slightly.

-This recipe calls for frozen potatoes for the sake of convenience.
+Using fresh potatoes: This recipe calls for frozen potatoes for the sake of convenience.
 But if you don't have frozen potatoes and would prefer to use fresh potatoes, substitute one medium potato for each cup of frozen potatoes.
 Prick the potatoes several times with a fork, then place in the microwave on a paper towel.
-Cook on HIGH for 8-10 minutes, or until the potatoes are just barely tender.
+Microwave on HIGH for 8 to 10 minutes, or until the potatoes are just barely tender.
 Dice and proceed with the recipe.

 Make ahead: The casserole can be assembled, covered tightly with aluminum foil, and refrigerated overnight before baking.
-Uncover before baking.
+Uncover before baking and add a few minutes baking time.

 Storage: Leftovers will keep for 4 days in an airtight container in the refrigerator.